Associate, Toronto

 About Njeri

-Once a youth activist, Njeri now devotes her civic engagement time to mentorship.
-She believes in the transformative power of legal professionals, and is committed to creation of a more equitable professional community.
+Once a student activist, Njeri now devotes her civic engagement time to mentorship and the literary arts.
+She believes in the transformative power of legal professionals and is committed to the creation of a more equitable professional community.
 Immediately after her Call to the Bar in 2015, Njeri founded UJIMA Mentorship Circle, a supportive space for Black female-identified students and lawyers.
-Through UJIMA, Njeri leverages her professional relationship to forge bonds between her mentees and experienced practitioners and members of the bench.
+Through UJIMA, Njeri leverages her professional relationship to forge bonds between her mentees, experienced practitioners and members of the bench.
+Njeri and her wife are currently working with Osgoode Hall Law School to establish an endowment to support African-Indigenous law students.

-In her spare time, she can be found sampling artisanal teas and craft stouts, reading and reviewing science fiction and fantasy novels, and collecting Isaac Asimov books for her wife.
+Njeri is recognized by her peers in the international Black science fiction and fantasy communities as a thought leader in literary appreciation and community-building upon leaders.
+In her spare time, she can be found sampling artisanal teas and craft stouts and reading and reviewing science fiction and fantasy novels.

 Awards & Recognition